Skrunda-1: The Hidden Ghost Town

 Home is home.
 We know it won't go anywhere and the comfort it provides calms the rush to see new places and things around it.
 Instead, we dream about travelling the world.

-Built in 1960’s, Skrunda-1 was a strategically important secret Soviet military town operating two radar stations, crucial for Soviet Union during Cold War as these radars were able to cover the whole of Western Europe, scanning the skies for any possible incoming danger such as nuclear missiles and bombers.
+Built in 1960’s, Skrunda-1 was a strategically important secret Soviet military town operating two radar stations, crucial for Soviet Union during Cold War.
+These radars were able to cover the whole of Western Europe, scanning the skies for any possible incoming danger such as nuclear missiles and bombers.

-We had the approximate location but nevertheless we were looking for the mystery city for a while.
-There are no big signs pointing you to the right direction and so unknowingly we drove past the right turn a few times.
-It was only after a while that we decided to stop by a half-hidden narrow forest road and as it turned out we had found it.
+We had the approximate location but nevertheless we spent quite some time looking for the mystery city.
+There are no big signs pointing you to the right direction so unknowingly we drove past the right turn a few times.
+It was only after a while that we decided to stop by a half-hidden narrow forest road and as it turned out, we had found it!
 Almost nothing, apart from a small A4 size sign pinned to a tree indicated that.

 We arrived early in the morning as we wanted to have time to explore the area before other possible tourists.
 We were actually the first visitors on site that day.

 At first we didn't think much of it, it was only after getting into the site and seeing the cold stillness of the whole scene that we started to feel a little bit uncomfortable.
 There were all of these abandoned old buildings and not a soul except us and the person who let us in.
 It was a surreal feeling, being there, in a place stopped in time.
-All the valuables, of course, have been taken away a long time ago, but there were various items left behind such as documents, notes, old boots and menu boards lying on the floor of the canteen.
+Anything of value that was left behind, of course, has been taken away a long time ago, but there were still various items such as documents, notes, old boots and menu boards lying on the floor of the canteen.
 It felt almost as seeing the remains of the last supper that was had there.